 From 2005 to 2011 he was the creator and director of the theatre program at the University of New Haven in Connecticut.

 Bob is a member of Actors Equity, Dramatists Guild, Society of Directors and Choreographers, and the Screen Actors Guild.
 He holds degrees in theatre from the New School of Social Research and Sarah Lawrence College.

-Directing credits include Zombies from The Beyond off-Broadway, Northern Sky’s The Spitfire Grill, and TAP’s Almost, Maine, The Glass Menagerie, Tapestries, The 39 Steps, The Drawer Boy, Yuletide Tales, The Fantasticks, Maid to Marry, Steel Magnolias, and I Love a Piano.
-Favorite acting roles include Cosme in Souvenir (Boise Contemporary Theatre, American Stage Company, & TAP), Feste in Twelfth Night (Door Shakespeare), Ernie in Guys on Ice (Milwaukee Rep), and Pierre in How I Became a Pirate (First Stage Milwaukee).
+Directing credits include Zombies from The Beyond off-Broadway, Northern Sky’s The Spitfire Grill, and TAP’s Almost, Maine, The Glass Menagerie, The 39 Steps, The Drawer Boy, The Fantasticks, Steel Magnolias, and The Amish Project (among others).
+Favorite acting roles include Cosme in Souvenir (Boise Contemporary Theatre, American Stage Company, & TAP), Feste in Twelfth Night (Door Shakespeare), Ernie in Guys on Ice (Milwaukee Rep), Erik Satie in Velvet Gentleman & Philippe in Madame Sherry (TAP), and Pierre in How I Became a Pirate (First Stage Milwaukee).
 James holds an MFA from New York University Tisch School of the Arts and is a proud member of the American Federation of Musicians & Actors Equity Association.

 After graduating from the University of Washington in Seattle with a BA in Drama, Amy worked in retail sales and management, where she discovered her theater training was a perfect match for retail training and development.
 She became Franchise Training Manager for The Body Shop in Washington State and moved to San Francisco to become Area Training Manager for the Northwest Region and eventually Regional Training Manager for the Western Region of the same company.